waynegraham/clioweb.org/cv.md

 ### Graduate Lecturer, Department of History and Art History, George Mason University
 August 2006–May 2009

-### Web Developer, Center for History and New Media
+### Web Developer, Center for History and New Media, George Mason University
 December 2005–August 2006

 ## Publications